nspcc-dev/neo-go-sc-wrkshp/README.md

 In this part we'll know about NEP5 token standard and try to write, deploy and invoke more complicated smart contract.
 Let’s go!

-### NEP5
+### NEP17
-[NEP5](https://docs.neo.org/docs/en-us/sc/write/nep5.html) is a token standard for the Neo blockchain that provides systems with a generalized interaction mechanism for tokenized smart contracts.
+[NEP17](https://github.com/neo-project/proposals/blob/master/nep-17.mediawiki) is a token standard for the Neo blockchain that provides systems with a generalized interaction mechanism for tokenized smart contracts.
-The example with implementation of all required by the standard methods you can find in [nep5.go](https://github.com/nspcc-dev/neo-go/blob/master/examples/token/nep5/nep5.go)
+The example with implementation of all required by the standard methods you can find in [nep17.go](https://github.com/nspcc-dev/neo-go/blob/master/examples/token/nep17/nep17.go)

-Let's take a view on the example of smart contract with NEP5: [token.go](https://github.com/nspcc-dev/neo-go/blob/master/examples/token/token.go)
+Let's take a view on the example of smart contract with NEP17: [token.go](https://github.com/nspcc-dev/neo-go/blob/master/examples/token/token.go)

 This smart contract initialises nep5 token interface and takes operation string as a parameter, which is one of:
-- `name` returns name of created nep5 token
 - `symbol` returns ticker symbol of the token
 - `decimals` returns amount of decimals for the token
 - `totalSupply` returns total token * multiplier